Public School Budgets

 • Public school coverage

-The report uses the detailed analysis of these factors to determine which states exercised equality in their funding efforts, assuring that the school districts that needed the funding most were the top priority for their states.
+The report uses a detailed analysis of these factors to determine which states exercised equality in their funding efforts, assuring that the school districts that needed the funding most were the top priority for their states.

-According to a report in Daily Finance, the study looked specifically at the amount of funding
+According to a report in Daily Finance,

 . . .read more